calvinkNT/Twine/README.md

 - Explore page (not searching for people or tags)
 - Follow requests
 - VMs
+- Notifications
+- Adding location to posts (NTS: use Savefade's osm2foursquare)
-- More stuff I probably forgot to mention... whatever's not on the "working" list.
+- More stuff I probably forgot to mention...

 Big thanks to [bruhdude's clematis](https://github.com/bruhdudeisdead/clematis)!